Te taunaki e anga whakamua ai te Ratonga Tūmatanui Te Taunaki Public Service Census

 - integrity and conduct e.g. transparency, political neutrality, free and frank advice

-- demographic characteristics not collected elsewhere e.g. age, caring responsibilities, sexual identity, religion, disabilities.
+- demographic characteristics not collected elsewhere e.g. age, caring responsibilities, religion, disabilities.

-It’s important that we have robust data to drive improvement across the Public Service.
+The Census data will help to drive improvement across the Public Service.

-We use the Public Service Census to inform work across the system and within agencies.
+We will use the data to inform work across the system and within agencies.
 This supports our core work such as:

 - chief executive, agency and system performance management (e.g., assessing whether an agency has the capability and culture it needs to be an effective system leader and steward, providing comparable data to inform Performance Improvement Reviews)